Deposit guarantee insurance - Indian Scenario

 There is no government or RBI guarantee!

-What they need to do now?
-Etc.… The reality is that either the RBI or Government is not guaranteeing any payment from a bank if it fails.
+The reality is that either the RBI or Government is not guaranteeing any payment from a bank if it fails.
 Every bank is an independent business unit and if they fail the government cannot take that responsibility.
 But there is a great need to safeguard the interests of investors if a bank fails.
-To increase the confidence level of investors as well safeguard the interests and deposits of the public, in the event when a company fails, Centre has set up Deposit Insurance and Credit Guarantee Corporation.
-This particular deposit insurance is mandatory for all banks and no bank can withdraw from it.
-It is worth noting here that the DICGC safeguard the interests of ordinary investors to a great extent as majority of investors are small investors.

-Let us try to understand how DICGC deposit insurance work for the benefit of depositors.
 DICGC is an organisation under RBI to protect depositor if a bank fails.
 It is an insurance plan where the premium will be paid by the bank for coverage.
 All banks are mandatorily required to be under this and cannot withdraw from it.

 DICGC coverage It covers all commercial and cooperative banks, except in Meghalaya, Chandigarh, Lakshadweep and Dadra and Nagar Haveli.
 Primary cooperative societies are not insured by DICGC.
 It covers all types of bank deposits like savings, fixed, current, recurring etc. payable in India.
 It does not cover the following